 Foxgloves for colour and structure

-Versatile foxgloves come in many guises and can add lightness, romance or architecture, depending on your scheme.
-Here are a few, chosen by Matthew Biggs and grown by Digitalis collection holder Terry Baker at The Botanic Nursery.
-Photos by Jason Ingram
+Versatile foxgloves come in many guises and can add lightness, romance or structure, depending on your scheme.
+Here are 18 to grow, chosen by plant expert Matthew Biggs and grown by Digitalis collection holder Terry Baker at The Botanic Nursery.
+Photographs Jason Ingram

 Most foxgloves, including ancient species and modern hybrids, are perennials, whose lifespan varies according to the growing conditions but is usually three to five years.